Arriving on the App Store this week

 Swim & Track

-Wear your Apple Watch and swim.
+Wear your Apple Watch and swim, in the pool or in open water.
 SwimTune captures stroke rate, splits, heart rate, SWOLF, and 12+ metrics automatically.
-Garmin and Google support coming soon.
+Swims already in Apple Health, including ones recorded on a Garmin, import too.

 2